 Store-Bought Cannabis Oil

-They come in a wide variety of strengths, so it might take a little experimentation to find which product works best for your individual needs.
+They come in a wide variety of strengths, so it might take some experimentation to find which product works best for your needs.

 Cannabis Concentrate